ronik-design/slush-gh-pages/templates/README.md

 npm start
 ```

+> NOTE: If you don't know about GitHub tokens see: [Creating an access token for command-line use](https://git.io/v61m7).
+You will need the `public_repos` and `gist` permissions for all plugins to work properly.

-> GitHub provides several options for the location of your GitHub Pages source. `gh-pages` has been around the longest.
+> NOTE: GitHub provides several options for the location of your GitHub Pages source. `gh-pages` has been around the longest.
 See: [User, Organization, and Project Pages](https://git.io/v6hek)

-> If you attempt to run Jekyll with the configured modules, and no git repo in your current directory you will encounter some anomalies or errors after running `npm start`.
+> NOTE: If you attempt to run Jekyll with the configured modules, and no git repo in your current directory you will encounter some anomalies or errors after running `npm start`.

 ### To release